NathanDugan/Sweetwater-Coding-Tests/README.md

 # Nathan Dugan Devlog

-•Used http://www.devside.net/index.html as a quick way to setup a MySQL/PHP environment.
+- Used http://www.devside.net/index.html as a quick way to setup a MySQL/PHP environment.
-•A bit rusty with PHP, had to get my bearings.
+- A bit rusty with PHP, had to get my bearings.
-•Initial commit was very very slow, my upload speed isn't that great.
+- Initial commit was very very slow, my upload speed isn't that great.
 I hope that doesn't get counted against me.
-•Fought with my VSC for a bit
+- Fought with my VSC for a bit

 ### Task #1
 - Removed some boilerplate stuff, left some of the page formatting.